 - Stopping sperm cells from entering the womb by thickening the natural mucus found in the cervix

 If you start taking Rigevidon contraceptive pills, you can expect the following benefits:

 - More control over planning a family

 How to take Rigevidon?

-Then, you should make a 7-day break during which you will experience menstrual bleeding.
+Then, you should make a 7-day break, during which you will experience menstrual bleeding.
 This bleeding is actually withdrawal bleeding, but it’s actually quite similar to your menstrual bleeding.

-After the 7-day break, you should go back on the Rigevidon pill and start a pack.
+After the 7-day break, you should go back on the Rigevidon pill and start a new pack.
 You may still experience some bleeding, but it is essential that you continue taking this type of birth control after the break.

 Starting to take Rigevidon contraceptive pills